LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 Text

-> “It’s a very complex and nuanced and subjective topic of conversation, and not having an answer that fits all is an issue when it comes to giving specialised customer service”
+> “It’s a very complex, nuanced and subjective topic of conversation, and not having an answer that fits all is an issue when it comes to giving specialised customer service”

 \- (Luiza - got a similar sense of ‘can I just talk to someone that knows what they’re talking about’.
 ‘I’ve gone on the website but the FAQs are not specific enough for what I need - my problem is much more nuanced than the FAQs